 There are tons of platforms out there to choose from, but when evaluating your list of learning management systems, consider these important elements that make a training platform user-friendly.

 I get the pleasure of working with Lessonly customers every day.
 If you’d ever like to chat about what it means to Do Better Work, email me at firstname.lastname@example.org.

 Put your teammates first with engaging training from Lessonly

-To learn more about Lessonly and our powerful online training platform, just click that link.
-Or, you can click any of the tiles below.
+To learn more about Lessonly and our powerful online training software, just click that link.
+Or, you can click on any of the tiles below.
 You can also read reviews from hundreds of current customers right here on G2 Crowd.